Wit-K/Guide-to-CO2-Reduction/troubleshooting.md

   startWizard();
 </script>

----

-## 1. The Diagnostic Philosophy
-When an electrochemical experiment runs wild, it is rarely random: commonly associated with one or more uncontrolled factors.
-Successful troubleshooting depends on isolation and inspection of these variables.

-The root of the problems often stems from these:
-1.  **The Physics:** Is the electrical path complete?
-2.  **The Chemistry:** Is the reaction environment proper?
-3.  **The Analysis:** Is the math or calibration correct?

----

 <style>
   .noise-container { max-width: 650px; margin: 30px auto; background: #fff; border-radius: 8px; box-shadow: 0 4px 10px rgba(0,0,0,0.1); overflow: hidden; border: 1px solid #ddd; }
   .noise-tabs { display: flex; background: #f1f1f1; border-bottom: 2px solid #ccc; }